felipeffranco/felipeffranco/README.md

 ### 👋 Hello everyone

-I am a Cybersecurity professional with a multidisciplinary background that combines Cybersecurity, Software Development, and over 18 years of experience in Design and Digital Products.
-My career has been built at the intersection of technology, security, strategy, and user experience, allowing me to approach challenges with both technical depth and business vision.

-My mission is to leverage Offensive Security methodologies, Red Team operations, and Penetration Testing techniques to identify vulnerabilities before attackers do — helping organizations strengthen their defenses, improve cyber resilience, and build more secure digital environments.
+Cybersecurity professional focused on Offensive Security, Pentesting, Threat Analysis, and Secure Development, with a multidisciplinary background in Software Development, Design, and Digital Products.

-I graduated in Cyber Defense from FIAP (2026), strengthening my expertise in Offensive and Defensive security strategies, Threat Analysis, Vulnerability Assessment, and Cyber Resilience.
-I also completed a postgraduate degree in Information Security and Defensive Intelligence at CeCyber (2026), focused on defensive intelligence, risk mitigation, and security operations.
-In the same year, I earned the globally recognized CompTIA Security+ certification, validating my knowledge in cybersecurity fundamentals, secure architectures, vulnerability management, and security best practices.
+Graduated in Cyber Defense from FIAP and postgraduate in Information Security & Defensive Intelligence at CeCyber, with CompTIA Security+ certification.

-Currently, I focus on Offensive Security, Defensive Security, Pentesting, Threat Analysis, Secure Development, Security Operations, and Risk Management.
-I am passionate about understanding how systems can be exploited in order to help organizations proactively defend against real-world threats.

-Before transitioning into Cybersecurity and Software Engineering, I spent years working with Design, Product Strategy, and Digital Experiences across Financial Services, Technology, Startups, and Credit Bureau environments.
-This experience gave me a unique perspective on how technology, usability, scalability, and security must work together.

-My technical background also includes studies in Computer Science, Web Design, and the Ironhack FullStack Bootcamp, where I developed expertise in MongoDB, Express.js, React.js, and Node.js.
-My development experience allows me to better understand application security, APIs, authentication flows, cloud environments, and secure software architecture from both attacker and defender perspectives.
+My experience combines Red Team methodologies, vulnerability assessment, secure architectures, APIs, authentication flows, and cloud security — supported by hands-on development skills with MongoDB, Express.js, React.js, and Node.js.

+Passionate about building secure, scalable, and resilient systems while sharing projects, studies, and cybersecurity research through code.

 I am always open to connecting with professionals, companies, and teams passionate about cybersecurity, offensive security, innovation, and secure digital transformation.